OpsMx/standard-isd-gitops/upgrade/README.md

 ## Scenario B
 Use this set of instructions if:
-a) You have a 4.0.4.2 installed using gitops installer
+a) You have ISD installed using gitops installer
 b) Already have a gitops-repo for ISD (AP and Spinnaker) Configuration

 Execute these commands, replacing "gitops-repo" with your repo